well-typed/hs-bindgen-tutorial-nix/readme.md

 ### Overview of Method B: Template Haskell interface

-We use the `hs-bindgen` Template Haskell interface.
-With the Template Haskell interface, we can directly `#include` the C header files in our Haskell source code files.
+The `hs-bindgen` Template Haskell interface allows direct inclusion (a'la `#include`) of C header files into our Haskell source code files.
+We rebuild the same application developed [using the `hs-bindgen` client](#overview-of-method-a-command-line-client) with the `hs-bindgen` Template Haskell interface.

 ### System environment, LLVM and Nix